nobrakal/lint_ligo/README.md

   | %( <pattern> %)      (* a pattern in a sub-tree *)
   | <word>               (* Any word *)
 ```
-### Depreciation
+### Deprecation

-You can mark a function name as depreciated.
+You can mark a function name as deprecated.
 It must be followed by a version tag and may be followed by a suggested replacement and/or a custom message.
+The engine will search for a free variable with the given name, and print a message if found.

 ### Patterns